kingparra/aws-for-jobs/10_-_systems_manager/notes.rst

 Misconfiguration is a leading cause of outages, so validating config files is a valuable practice.

-I've been thinking about this for a while, and I think I'd like to see a rules system for config files that lets you define relationships between fragments of the config.
-Think "strongly typed AST for config files, with functions between the types defining relationships".

 Parameter Store
 ^^^^^^^^^^^^^^^
 This is like HashiCorp vault.
 You can put sensitive info in here